Davis Degree Program Application:

 - An application fee.
 It's free to apply!

-- The Secondary School Report from the Common Application
+- The Secondary School Report from the Common Application or Coalition Application.

 - Standardized test scores, but you are still welcome to send them.